jpianigiani/kibana-datamining/README.md

 - dynamic report: a child object of report that creates a report object by input of a JSON flat dictionary
 - menu: contains only RGB color codes and escape sequences to change visualization of data/reports

+### kibanaminer.json : configuration data for the report_library.py module
+This json files contains all the configuration data for the report_library.py module.
+- Syslog configuration data under key "syslog"
+- Report Keys, sorting keys and multiline_keys under "Reports_Keys"
+- Length of each field is under FieldLenghts.
+Those fields which contain multiple values are also present under "FieldLists" (length of each entry)
+- FieldTransforms contains the customizable function to apply for each reportField before printing
+- FieldTransformsAttributes contains two keys (corresponding to two distinct report object methods: split_string and message_parser).
+These two keys contain the regex expressions to be applied. the split_String call is used to extract information (resulttype) from a string using regex. the message_parser is more specific for kibanaminer.py and it is used to parse all fields via all regexes to extract as much valuable info from a elasticsearch message

 ### REPORT_LIBRARY.PY : class report
 a Report is an object storing structured data. each report has a set of attributes:
 - a NAME (set_name), which is used for the filename where the report is saved (every printout on screen of a report corresponds to also saving the report as a file)